Imitation Learning for Combinatorial Optimisation under Uncertainty: Imitation Learning: Models and Challenges

 \subsection{Applications of IL in SDPs}

-Recent research on applying machine learning to SDPs in combinatorial optimisation largely follows two complementary directions.
-The first direction focuses on \emph{ML-augmented optimisation}, where learning methods are used to enhance the efficiency of classical optimisation algorithms such as branch-and-bound or column generation.
-The second direction, referred to as \emph{end-to-end learning} (E2EL), integrates combinatorial solvers or optimisation layers directly within learning architectures.
-This classification follows the taxonomy proposed by \cite{kotary2021end}.
-While both IL and RL are employed across these approaches, the discussion here emphasises recent work that applies IL to decision making within these two categories.
+Recent applications of ML to SDPs in CO broadly fall into two categories.
+The first, \emph{ML-augmented optimisation}, uses learning models to enhance classical optimisation algorithms.
+The second, known as \emph{end-to-end learning} (E2EL), integrates optimisation components directly within learning architectures.
+This distinction follows the taxonomy of \cite{kotary2021end}.
+While both IL and RL are used in these settings, we focus on work that applies IL to guide decision making within these two paradigms.